Ensure the Strongest Case With a Chicago Defense Attorney

 Interviewer: What have you learned about people’s behavior and I guess their reaction to being arrested and prosecuted for a crime?
 What sort of human insights have you gained into the whole process?

 Fred Dry: There are different ways that people respond.
-Some people respond to it with the attitude that, “Well, it really wasn’t that big a deal.
+Once again, this is one of the common mistakes detrimental to their case: Some people respond to it with the attitude that, “Well, it really wasn’t that big a deal.
 Why did the cop have to bother with me?”
 Or “Yeah, I did it but so what?
 Or “I didn’t think it was that serious.”